segfault24/esiclient/EsiClient/docs/CorporationApi.md

 Get corporation names

-Resolve a set of corporation IDs to corporation names  --- Alternate route: &#x60;/v1/corporations/names/&#x60;  Alternate route: &#x60;/legacy/corporations/names/&#x60;  --- This route is cached for up to 3600 seconds
+Resolve a set of corporation IDs to corporation names  ---  This route is cached for up to 3600 seconds

 ### Example
 ```java